School of History, Welsh History and Archaeology

 My research, much of which is multi-disciplinary, focuses on the archaeology of Britain and Ireland c AD 400–1100.
 I am particularly interested in in all aspects of the archaeology of early medieval wales.
 I have recently completed a major research project on the early medieval inscribed stones and stone sculpture in Wales.
 I have also carried out research on the archaeology of early medieval Ireland.
 I have also published extensively on aspects of the archaeology of the early medieval church, especially in Wales.
 As a result of Project Eliseg I have recently become interested in the archaeology of power and authority and monument biography.
 I also write about the history of archaeology, especially the work of Edward Lhuyd.

 This major research project has focused on the completion of A Corpus of Early Medieval Inscribed Stones and Stone Sculpture in Wales, the final volume of which on north Wales, was published by University of Wales Press in 2013.
-This project was funded by the British Academy, the AHRC and the Cambrian Archaeological Association and is in partnershiop with the Royal Commission on the Ancient and Historical Monuments of Wales and Amgueddfa Cymru – National Museum Wales.
+This part of the project was funded by the British Academy, the AHRC and the Cambrian Archaeological Association and was in partnershiop with the Royal Commission on the Ancient and Historical Monuments of Wales and Amgueddfa Cymru – National Museum Wales.
 This is the last of three regional volumes, I on South-East Wales and the borders (Mark Redknap and John Lewis) and II on South-West Wales (by myself) were published in 2007.

 I am interested in using a multi-disciplinary approach to study early medieval ecclesiastical sites and related Christian monuments, particularly in Wales, but also in other parts of western and northern Britain and Ireland.
 I have edited a book The Archaeology of the Early Medieval Celtic Churches (2009) and am part of a Leverhulme funded network investigating the Conversion of the Isles (http://www.asnc.cam.ac.uk/conversion/).
 I am co-editing a book arising from this network with Dr Máire Ní Mhaonaigh (University of Cambridge) and Dr Roy Flechner (University College Dublin) to be published by Brepols.